pkivolowitz/CSC1100-J-2020/Installing Python on Mac OS.md

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

+You'll need to hit enter to "Continue".

+Then you'll need to enter your password.
+Note that this is being entered in the Terminal - your characters will *not* be echoed back to you so it will look like you are not typing anything.
+This is normal.

+At this point a very *large* amount of data will be downloaded - this first installation will take a very long time.
+I have a top end MBP and a fast WiFi.
+For me, this step took only two minutes.
+For you it may take a long time especially because everyone else is hammering the WiFi at the same time.

 `homebrew` or just `brew` is the Mac's "missing package manager".
 A package manager is software that makes installing other software easier.
 Unlike everything you've been sold, sometimes the Mac does NOT make things easier.
 Kool Aid, a childhood treat best left in childhood.

 ### Add brew to `path`